BANKS DODGY DEALS CAMPAIGNS

 Website https://www.elbitsystems.com/

-Elbit Systems is a military equipment producer with a focus on defence electronics such as intelligence gathering systems.
+Elbit Systems is a military equipment producer with a focus on defense electronics, aviation systems, and intelligence gathering systems.
 It was established in 1967 and is headquartered in Haifa, Israel.
-The company employed around 19,000 people globally in 2023.
-Elbit Systems mainly operates in the homeland security and defence arena with a focus on intelligence, surveillance, and reconnaissance.
-The company's portfolio includes airborne, land and naval systems and products for defence, homeland security and commercial applications.
+The company employed over 20,000 people globally as of 2026.
+Elbit Systems mainly operates in the homeland security and defense arena with a focus on intelligence, surveillance, and reconnaissance.
+The company's portfolio includes airborne, land and naval systems and products for defense, homeland security and commercial applications.

 Impacts